CitrineInformatics/citrine-python/docs/source/workflows/performance_workflows.rst

 -  NDME is the ratio between RMSE and standard deviation of the output variable.
    NDME is a useful non-dimensional model quality metric.
    A value of NDME = 0 is a perfect model.
 If NDME = 1, then the model is uninformative.
-   An acceptable NDE depends on how the model is used.
+   An acceptable NDME depends on how the model is used.
    Generally, NDE > 0.9 indicates a model with very high error.
    If 0.9 > NDME > 0.6, this model is typically a good candidate for a design workflow.
    Lower values of NDE indicate increasingly accurate models.